Expensify vs Veryfi

 - GPDR compliance is a must for any US company selling their services in Europe or managing European customer’s data.

 - CCPA in California is a smaller version of GDPR.
+Come January 2020 it is enforceable.

-4. Employees risk their data-privacy
+4. Employee data-privacy

 You will need to be transparent with your employees about the lack of data privacy.
 That Uber receipt they submitted for reimbursements is going to be seen by someone in another country.
 They will know where you and your employees live.
 That’s only the beginning.
 Read more on privacy here.